 Are Home Teeth Aligners Effective for Teeth Spacing?

 Absolutely!
-Cases of mild-to-moderate teeth spacing and crowding are home aligner companies’ bread and butter, so most spacing issues are easily corrected by home aligner treatment.
+Cases of mild-to-moderate teeth spacing and crowding are home aligner companies’ bread and butter, so they can easily correct most spacing issues.

-Teeth spacing can also be caused by periodontal disease (gum disease).
-In patients with gum disease, the bone holding the teeth in place begins to deteriorate due to a heavy buildup of plaque.
+Teeth spacing can also stem from periodontal disease (gum disease).
+In patients with gum disease, the bone holding the teeth in place begins to deteriorate from a heavy buildup of plaque.
 As a result, the teeth begin to shift, often causing them to become loose and displaced.

 But once again, a large majority of spacing issues are minor, so there’s a good chance that home aligners could be an option for you.
 With all this in mind, let’s take a look at some of the best home aligners for teeth spacing.

 What Home Teeth Aligners Can I Choose From?

 Home teeth alignment companies might be new to the market, but they’re backed by research and have already achieved a lot of impressive results.
 While most home aligner systems can effectively correct spacing issues, choosing a treatment is a big decision, and you shouldn’t go all in without doing adequate research.
 We started that process for you, compiling information on various home aligner providers from across the Internet and narrowing it down to three excellent choices.

 If you’ve got a special occasion coming up in just a few months, speed is the name of the game.
 And no home aligner company is faster than byte.
 Plus, they maintain affordable prices, flexible financing options, and an unrivaled lifetime guarantee.

 - byte’s dental team includes both dentists and orthodontists, but they guarantee that an orthodontist will be involved in every case.